gnosischain/documentation/docs/specs/bridges/eth-gc/erc20-to-erc20-extension-linked-with-a-particular-token/ui-to-transfer-tokens-through-amb.md

 wallet:   Local:            http://localhost:8080/
 ```

 9\.
 Run a browser and paste the URL in the terminal (`http://localhost:8080/`).
 The browser must have [the MetaMask extension](https://metamask.io) installed.
-[The xDai RPC endpoint must be added](https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup) to MetaMask.
+[The Gnosis Chain RPC endpoint must be added](https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup) to MetaMask.
 Press the "Exchange" button to test a transfer of bridgeable tokens through the AMB.

 ![The exchange page allows to bridge tokens through AMB](</img/specs/bridges/image-47.png>)